WPHY-CD: History

-Sale to RNN

 On December 9, 2019, it was announced that WRNN-TV Associates, owner of New York City–based WRNN-TV, secured a deal to purchase seven full-power TV stations and one Class A station (including WPHY-CD) from NRJ.
-The sale was approved by the FCC on January 23, and was completed on February 4, 2020 and would make WTVE and WPHY-CD sister stations to WMCN-TV.
+The sale was approved by the FCC on January 23, and was completed on February 4, 2020, and would make WTVE and WPHY-CD sister stations to WMCN-TV.